 #1: Ice Cream

 This frozen treat may harm gums, especially those that are already vulnerable.
-In general, the added sugars in most sweets are bad news for your gums, because the sugars trigger the release of eroding acids.
+In general, the added sugars in most sweets are bad news for your gums, because the sugars can increase the formation of harmful bacteria in the mouth

 As healthy as a tomato is in many regards, the juicy fruit is also highly acidic.
-Eating such foods is like bathing your teeth in acid that wears away gums and promotes decay.
+Eating such foods can increase the acid in the mouth to damage gums and promotes tooth decay.
 When enjoying this juicy fruit, try to pair with other acid-neutralising foods like spinach, carrots and broccoli.

-Citrus fruits like oranges, grapefruits, lemons and limes are acidic and high in natural fruit sugar, which can damage and erode teeth and gums.
+Citrus fruits like oranges, grapefruits, lemons and limes are acidic and high in natural fruit sugar, which can damage gums and erode teeth.

-Ginger root is considered a healing herb.
-With its anti-inflammatory properties, ginger may promote healthy tissue in your mouth, and is a great way to add flavour!
+With its anti-inflammatory properties, ginger may protect healthy tissue in your mouth, and is a great way to add flavour!

 Eating an apple can take a while.
 And that’s a good thing for your mouth.
 The munching action spurs a cleansing action that shakes up the plaque that clings to gums and teeth.

 The raw onion is a potent bacteria-fighting food.
 Yes, bad breath is the enemy, but that's why mouthwash was created!
-Onions have an antimicrobial ingredient that kills bacteria, but they also contain sulphur compounds which help prevent against tooth decay.
+Onions have an antimicrobial ingredient that kills bacteria, which may help to prevent gum disease.